alveskt/CSV-to-Cards/README.md

 ## Installing Dependencies

 To get started with the project, you need to install the required dependencies for both the backend and frontend.
-Use the following commands:
+Use the following command:

 **npm install**